thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/overview.rst

 - Proof theoretically, with types as propositions
 - Type theoretically, with types as programs
-- Category theoretically, with types as objects in a category
+- Category theoretically (geometrically), with types as objects (spaces) in a category (the space of spaces)

 .. image:: images/trinitarianism.png
   :width: 500